intel/initsearchtool/README.md

 supplied strings must match.
 Many section keywords are cumulative with the exception of args (for all sections) and some service keywords.
-Boolean service keywords, like *critical* are not cumulative and can be also searched by their boolean logic not equivalent, *--critical* or *--notcritical*.
+Boolean service keywords, like *critical* are not cumulative and can be also searched by their Boolean logic not equivalent, *--critical* or *--notcritical*.
 The general format for search keywords is --<keyword> and --not<keyword>

-Additional output options include *--tidy* which prints only matches within the section, and *--lineno* to print linenumbers with the output.
+Additional output options include *--tidy* which prints only matches within the section, and *--lineno* to print line numbers with the output.
 An unset line number means its a section default.
 For instance, with the section service user contains a default of 'root'.